roeszler/kapthol/README.md

 ### Media

-- The photos used on the home and sign up page are from *This Open Source site*
+- The photos and vector graphics used on the home and sign up page are from [pixbay.com](https://pixabay.com/users/openclipart-vectors-30363/)
-- The images used for the gallery page were taken from this other open source site
+- The images used for the gallery page were taken from [pexels.com](https://www.pexels.com/collections/kapthol-wqxkprh/)

 Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!